noname72/AgenticPoker/docs/llm_agent.md

 # LLM Poker Agent Documentation

 ## Overview
 The LLM (Language Learning Model) Agent is an AI poker player that uses natural language processing to make strategic decisions, interpret opponent behavior, and communicate during gameplay.
-It combines poker domain knowledge with configurable personality traits and cognitive mechanisms.
+It combines poker domain knowledge with configurable personality traits, cognitive mechanisms, and a persistent memory system.

 ## Features